davidtwco/rfcs/text/0000-build-std.md

 ### Custom targets and target-spec-json
 [custom-targets-and-target-spec-json]: #custom-targets-and-target-spec-json

-, Cargo will detect when a custom target is being used and to build any of the standard library crates and will emit an error.
+Cargo will detect when a custom target is being used and to build any of the standard library crates and will emit an error.

-Cargo could detect use of a custom target either by comparing it with the list of built-in targets that rustc reports knowing about, or by checking if a file exists at the path matching the provided target name.
+Cargo could detect use of a custom target either by comparing it with the list of built-in targets that rustc reports knowing about (via `--print target-list`) or by checking if a file exists at the path matching the provided target name.

 Custom targets can still be used with build-std on nightly toolchains.